Should I Get Genetic Carrier Screening?

 - They can proceed with becoming pregnant, then undergo prenatal diagnosis with amniocentesis or chorionic villus sampling to see if the baby is affected.

-- They could also undergo in vitro fertilization with preimplantation genetic diagnosis to identify the affected embryos and avoid using those to become pregnant.
+- They could also undergo in vitro fertilization with preimplantation genetic testing – mutation (M) to identify the affected embryos and avoid using those to become pregnant.
 NxGen will assist with the costs of such treatment in the event a couple is identified as being carriers of the same mutation.

 - Couples also have the option of using donor sperm or donor eggs that do not have the mutation so that their child will not be affected.